 The Law and your Data

-In May 2018, a new data protection law came into force in the UK.
+In May 2018, new data protection laws came into force in the UK.
 The General Data Protection Regulation (GDPR) and the Data Protection Act 2018 sets out the rules under which personal data may be processed.
+The GDPR is now, after the UK’s exit from the EU, incorporated into law in the UK, and is therefore still a relevant source of the rules that govern your rights, and our obligations, in relation to personal data.

 There are six lawful grounds under which personal data may be processed.
 The two grounds that apply to the way CACI processes personal data are consent and legitimate interest.
 In most cases we will be processing your data under legitimate interest.